RaghavSinghal10/RaghavSinghal10.github.io/_pages/about.md

 # Research Experience

 I am working with Prof. Emre Neftci in the Neuromorphic Software Ecosystems Lab at FZ Julich, Germany.
-We are working on self-supervised pre-training of spiking neural networks.
+tldr: We are working on self-supervised pre-training of spiking neural networks.

 I am working with Prof. Udayan Ganguly in MeLoDe Labs at IIT Bombay.
+tldr: We are exploring the use of the lottery ticket hypothesis, a pruning method, in recurrent spiking neural networks, and thereby proving their equivalence to liquid state machines.

 I worked with Prof. Jorg Conradt in Neurocomputing Labs at KTH, Sweden.